 Now is the time to not go back to default eating – be really careful of your habits, be an observer of your habits so that you can replace the ones that are not serving you with healthier habits.

 Now is the time to adopt a new rhythm in our lives.
 Quality sleep, good nutrition, activity & exercise and staying in the present moment will all serve us well in not only handling stress however strengthening our immune system.

-Coronavirus is causing a great deal of stress to a huge amount of people worldwide and long term, stress is very damaging to our health.
+Modern life can cause a great deal of stress to a huge amount of people worldwide and long term, stress is very damaging to our health.
 Fortunately, there are some easy things we can do that produce profound positive effects on our mental health:

 - Limiting the amount of mainstream media, we are consuming

 - Get enough quality sleep

 - Good nutrition

 - Focus on gut health